kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Consider various kinds of alternative ordering or dependency tracking of the interceptors.
 For example, use numeric priorities or roles.
 - Evaluate the relationship between the EvictionRequest API and Pod Deletion.
+- Consider moving the `.status` fields that are updated by interceptors to a dedicated struct inside a list, in order to separate field ownership between the interceptors.
+For example introduce `.status.completedInterceptors` field instead of `.status.activeInterceptorCompleted`.
+  Alternatively introduce `.status.interceptors` field to contain all the interceptor controller fields.

 #### Beta